-Written By: Anne-Marie Carroll Director of Nursing Date Issued: 05/10/2020 Revision Number: 22 Approved By:Niall McHugh - Chairman Board of Directors Review Date: 05/10/2021 Page 43 of 51
+Written By: Anne-Marie Carroll Date Issued: 24/02/2021 Revision Number: 23 Director of Nursing Approved By: Niall McHugh - Chairman Review Date: 24/06/2021 Page 38 of 45 Board of Directors

-- A member of the team will remain with the adult during visit as a support. - · An activity can be arranged for the visit to facilitate this new way of spending time together - Visitors that are feeling unwell, have recently been in hospital/returned from travel abroad are not permitted to visit - · Visitors will have a temperature and wellbeing check with a member of the nursing team prior - to commencing visit, to ensure they are well. - Times for visiting will be scheduled through the CNM 1. - Only one family visit permitted at any given time. - Time slots for visiting adults are 1100 1200 and 1600 1700 - Recommend that visits should be for no longer than half an hour, however appreciate that there may be circumstances where this time might run over. - A table is established in the day room for visiting, which will include: - Alcohol Hand gel - Surgical Masks - o Aprons - Sign in sheet - o Pens - Visiting fact sheet - o Signage on safe donning and doffing of PPE - o Hand Hygiene Signage - COVID-19 Temp & Wellbeing check doc - All visitors have been given a fact sheet outlining guidance for visiting LauraLynn - Wipe down of visiting area to be completed by staff pre and post visit - Sensory garden furniture has been positioned to identify social distancing - A choice of wipe-able activities/games available - Risk Assessment completed for visiting and monitored - Telephone calls to 9 residential families were made on 03/06/2020 and 04/06/2020 outlining guidelines for reintroduction of visitors - Letter sent to 7 adult residential families outlining rules for visiting emailed and posted on 04/06/2020 - Visiting guidelines have been updated to reflect the measures implemented - If a visitor becomes unwell during the visit: - o Staff are aware to remove the resident immediately from the area and call for assistance - If a visitor has a colleague with them, the member of staff present will ask them to bring the person off site to a hospital/GP/home, depending on their presentation - If a visitor is on the own the member of staff will take the person to the 'visiting area' and contact a family member to come in and collect them or the staff member shall contact an ambulance, depending on their presentation.
+- A member of the team will remain with the adult during visit as a support. - An activity can be arranged for the visit to facilitate this new way of spending time together - Visitors that are feeling unwell, have recently been in hospital/returned from travel abroad are not permitted to visit - Visitors will have a temperature and wellbeing check with a member of the nursing team prior to commencing visit, to ensure they are well. - Times for visiting will be scheduled through the CNM 1. - Only one family visit permitted at any given time. - Time slots for visiting adults are 1100 1200 and 1600 1700 - Recommend that visits should be for no longer than half an hour, however appreciate that there may be circumstances where this time might run over. - A table is established in the day room for visiting, which will include: - Alcohol Hand gel - Surgical Masks - Aprons - Sign in sheet - Pens - Visiting fact sheet - Signage on safe donning and doffing of PPE - Hand Hygiene Signage - COVID-19 Temp & Wellbeing check doc - All visitors have been given a fact sheet outlining guidance for visiting LauraLynn - · Wipe down of visiting area to be completed by staff pre and post visit - Sensory garden furniture has been positioned to identify social distancing - A choice of wipe-able activities/games available - · Risk Assessment completed for visiting and monitored - Telephone calls to 9 residential families were made on 03/06/2020 and 04/06/2020 outlining guidelines for reintroduction of visitors - Letter sent to 7 adult residential families outlining rules for visiting emailed and posted on 04/06/2020 - · Visiting guidelines have been updated to reflect the measures implemented - If a visitor becomes unwell during the visit: - o Staff are aware to remove the resident immediately from the area and call for assistance - If a visitor has a colleague with them, the member of staff present will ask them to bring the person off site to a hospital/GP/home, depending on their presentation - If a visitor is on the own the member of staff will take the person to the 'visiting area' and contact a family member to come in and collect them or the staff member shall contact an ambulance, depending on their presentation.